Kakamotobi/Learned/Backend/Node/01-Node-JS.md

 # Node JS
-- A JavaScript runtime environment that executes outside of the browser (runs directly on a computer or server OS), and allows us to create server-side tools and apps.
+- A JavaScript runtime environment that executes outside of the browser (runs directly on a computer or server OS), and allows us to create web servers, command line tools, native apps (ex: VSCode), etc.
 - Use the same syntax as JS to write server-side code.
 - Notes
   - No window, document, DOM API.
-  - Built-in modules that help us do things like interact with the operating system and files/folders.
+  - Have built-in modules that help us do things like interact with the operating system and files/folders.

 ## Node REPL in Terminal
 - `node`
   - Open Node REPL.
 - `node script.js`
-  - Run Node files.
+  - Run Node file.
-- `.exit`
+- `.exit` or "ctrl + d" or "ctrl + c" twice
   - Exit Node REPL.
 - `global`
   - Top level scope containing the built-in functions, etc.